 Producer: Peter Chernin, Dylan Clark, Rick Jaffa, Amanda Silver; Director: Matt Reeves; Writer: Mark Bomback, Rick Jaffa, Amanda Silver (Based on Characters created by Rick Jaffa, Amanda Silver; Premise suggested by the novel “Planet of the Apes” by Pierre Boulle); Director of Photography: Michael Seresin; Music: Michael Giacchino; Film Editor: William Hoy, Stan Salfas; Production Designer: James Chinlund; Art Director: Naaman Marshall; Set Decorator: Amanda Moss Serino; Costume Designer: Melissa Bruning.

 The sequel to RISE OF THE PLANET OF THE APES is a rousing continuation of the franchise.
 Ten years after a pandemic disease seen in that film, the apes who have survived are drawn into battle with a group of human survivors who seek to restore power to the city of San Francisco.

-Whilst there are moments of pure Hollywood in some of the plotting, by sheer achievement of its ambition in providing intelligent escapist entertainment this is a refreshingly successful addition to the effects driven blockbusters crowding cinemas.
-Credit goes to director Matt Reeves for giving the story room to breathe rather than just create a succession of action scenes.
+Whilst there are moments of pure Hollywood in some of the plotting, by the sheer achievement of its ambition in providing intelligent escapist entertainment this is a refreshingly successful addition to the effects-driven blockbusters crowding cinemas.
+Credit goes to director Matt Reeves for giving the story room to breathe rather than just creating a succession of action scenes.
 A third film is in development and should be well worth the wait.